ajith737/TryHackMe/Pre-Security.md

 ![Images/THMlogo.png](Images/THMlogo.png)

 ## Introduction
 Hi, I am spiderweb77, and I am a hacker on [TryHackMe](https://tryhackme.com/) for about a month.
-Doing it has helped me a lot and I do not regret purchasing a year long subscription to them.
+Doing it has helped me a lot and I do not regret purchasing a subscription to them.

 Recently a new path got release called Pre-Security.
 With a total of 15 rooms and an estimated completion time of 40 hours, it was made purely to get beginners started in hacking!
 Despite not being a beginner, I still decided to give it a try to see how well it was made and whether I still could learn anything from it.
 To my surprise, there were still things that I did not know and I am glad I decided to try it instead of simply ignoring it.